Data-Driven Website Optimization Using MVT:

 Status update: 3 Months Later

 As part of Ignite’s approach to evaluating it’s effectiveness, each Ignite team is asked to provide information on their project status three months following their pitch.
 The MVT team indicates that they are spending some time on the effort and that MVT is part of their larger website improvement toolkit, but it has not been incorporated into the workflow of the office.
-According to the project lead: “We need more clear use cases where this is the “right” solution for the problem facing us.”
+According to the project lead, the next steps involve developing clear use cases where this is the “right” solution for the problems being faced by her office.